Latest status as of 30th March 2026

 Rebates are capped at 28kWh (ie. a 40kWh battery will receive the same rebate as a 28kWh battery).

-Check the Ecovantage or MAC Trade Services website, select 'SmartShift' and your battery from the dropdown menu to determine which rebate amount applies to your specific battery.
+Check the Ecovantage calculator on their website, select 'SmartShift' and your battery from the dropdown menu to determine which rebate amount applies to your specific battery.

 Note: Claiming this credit does not lock you in to Amber for any period of time.

-Eligibility: Read the REPS VPP terms and conditions here.
+Read the SA REPS VPP terms and conditions here.

 Claiming your rebate

-If you are not yet an Amber for Batteries customers in South Australia, the first step is to join Amber.
+If you are not yet an Amber for Batteries customer in South Australia, the first step is to join Amber.

-Once you are an Amber customer, and you have provided your battery information and enrolled in SmartShift, you can head here to upload your docs and claim your cashback from SA REPS.
+After you are enrolled with SmartShift, you can head here to upload your docs and claim your rebate from the SA REPS.

-This rebate application and payment is facilitated by Ecovantage or MAC Trade Services, Amber’s accredited activity providers under REPS and all questions regarding the application process and the scheme should be directed to either Ecovantage via the contact details on their website, or MAC Trade Services via the contact details on their website.
+This rebate application and payment is facilitated by Ecovantage, Amber’s accredited activity provider under REPS, and all questions regarding the application process and the scheme should be directed to Ecovantage via the contact details on their website.

 They include:

-- Electrical Certificate of Compliant (ECOC) paperwork - (reach out to your installer if you don’t have this)
+- Electrical Certificate of Compliance (ECOC) paperwork (reach out to your installer if you don’t have this)

 - Photo of the battery installed at your property

-- Email from Amber confirming you are on SmartShift (search your inbox for an email entitled “Your battery’s being optimised!”)
+- Email from Amber confirming you are on SmartShift (search your inbox for “Your battery’s being optimised!”)

 - Evidence of your eligibility as a priority customer if applicable

-Once your application and the documentation above has been received and approved by the ACP, your payment will be sent to you within 60 days.
+Once your application and documentation has been received and approved by the ACP, your payment will be sent to you within 60 days.

-Note: Should you not be able to find the 'Your Battery's Being Optimised' email, please still submit the application and we will confirm the enrolment date with them internally.
+Note: Should you not be able to find the “Your Battery’s Being Optimised” email, please reach out to our team via info@amber.com.au and we can communicate this with you or Ecovantage directly.

-If you have any questions on eligibility, or struggle with the application process, you can reach out directly to the providers
+If you have any questions on eligibility or struggle with the application process, you can reach out directly to Ecovantage: repsreporting@ecovantage.com.au

-To be clear, Amber is not paying this rebate, determining eligibility or rebate amount.
-We simply have worked to get SmartShift approved by the SA Government under REPS, so you have the opportunity to access this rebate once you are a fully-optimised Amber for Batteries customer.
+To be clear, Amber is not paying this rebate, determining eligibility, or setting the rebate amount.
+We simply worked to get SmartShift approved by the SA Government under REPS, so you have the opportunity to access this rebate once you are a fully-optimised Amber for Batteries customer.

 Comments